 Police Emergencies (204 - 677- 6911)

 Police emergencies are forwarded directly to a central province-wide call centre in Winnipeg.
 Sometimes, callers will be put on hold due to a high volume of emergency calls.
-Do not hang up: hanging up and calling again will reset your call's place in the call queue.
+Do not hang up: hanging up and calling again will move you to the bottom of the call queue.
 Answer the dispatcher's questions as best as you possibly can: remember the dispatcher is not local, and so local landmarks may not be enough.

 Community Safety Officers (204 - 677 - 7916)